 We Exclusively offer 2 types of Cremation.
 AquaCremation and Flame Cremation.

-AquaCremation is a new, environmentally friendly process and is performed in our specialized equipment within our Modern Funeral Home.
-Our process is highly specialized and needs to be performed by an Ontario Licensed Funeral Director with a Crematorium Operators Certificate.
+AquaCremation is a newer process and is performed with specialized equipment.
+The process is highly specialized and needs to be performed by a Licensed Funeral Director with a Crematorium Operators Certificate.
 A metal identification tag is placed with the deceased throughout the entire process.

-For those families interested in AquaCremation it is a water based cremation.
-French Family Funeral Home & Crematorium is proud to have the first High Efficiency Cremation Equipment to be located within a Funeral Home in the Canada.
+For those families interested in AquaCremation it is a water-based cremation.
+French Family Funeral Home Limited & Cremation Services were proud to have the first High-Efficiency Cremation Equipment to be located within a Funeral Home in Canada.

 AquaCremation is a process that uses approximately 95%water, 5% Potassium hydroxide & Sodium hydroxide and pressure to complete the cremation process.
-Potassium hydroxide and Sodium hydroxide are NOT acids, they are basic or Alkaline and are common chemicals which are used to make such products as liquid hand soap that we use every day.
+Potassium hydroxide and Sodium hydroxide are NOT acids, they are basic or Alkaline.

 The biggest difference between the cremated remains of AquaCremation versus the Flame process is that more of the remains are returned to the family.